 Hello friends!
 It’s time for another FRIDAY FEATURE guest post!
-Today I have JoLynn Graubart sharing a bit about how to thrive in your homeschool and she shares some great insight as a newbie homeschooler.
+Today I have JoLynn Graubart sharing a bit about how thriving in your homeschool and she shares some great insight as a newbie homeschooler.
 Keep reading to read her tips!

 A homeschool thriving guide: newbie to newbie.